StefRuseva88/softUni-integration-tests/README.md

 ### Project Structure
 - /Tests: Contains the test cases for each system.
 - /Models: Contains the models representing the API responses and requests.
-- /Utilities: Contains utility classes for common functionalities such as configuration and logging.

 ### Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.